Graduate Programs

 Graduate Biology Programs

-Students in both programs are required to take both lecture and seminar-style courses.
+Students in the M.S. and M.A. programs are required to take both lecture and seminar-style courses.
 Most lectures also have a lab component.
-M.S. students must complete a research thesis, while M.A. students have the opportunity to conduct research for credits.
+M.S. students must complete a research thesis, while M.A. students are not required to complete one, but have the opportunity to conduct research for credits.

 two graduate students doing research at saint joseph's university